igregson/sp-sass/README.md

 - I prefer .sass syntax
 - `@import` directives haven't been working with Gulp sass (which I often use), so relevant files are in .scss
+- Use with Libsass or Ruby Sass
 - The syntax skins are for Highlight.js.
-Comment/uncomment to toggle.
+Comment/uncomment to toggle
-- Refactors that can hopefully be considered improvements to happen frequently.
+- Refactors that can hopefully be considered improvements to happen frequently